fletchjp/CANCMDDC2/BRANCHES.md

 I have added the code to work as a CBUS module without buttons.

 This is a version for my old hardware.
+This code needs more work to be consistent.

 https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/